-The severe conditions at the converter bed outlets have to be properly managed to cal features and materials of construction prevent untimely failures or problems with that can reliably withstand the challenging the internals.
-In addition it is essential to environment at the outlet of each bed. have a uniform temperature distribution of Where appropriate, these advances have the gas at each bed inlet, that means very been implemented in the hottest parts of little temperature discrepancies.
-This is due all Casale converters, increasing the relito the much faster reaction rate when comability of internals generally. pared to converters fed with syngas containing inerts, and makes reaching the optimum temperature profile inside the converter more critical.
+The severe conditions at the converter bed outlets have to be properly managed to prevent untimely failures or problems with the internals.
+In addition it is essential to have a uniform temperature distribution of the gas at each bed inlet, that means very little temperature discrepancies.
+This is due to the much faster reaction rate when compared to converters fed with syngas containing inerts, and makes reaching the optimum temperature profile inside the converter more critical.
 The reason lies in a steeper profile of reaction rate vs temperature.
 This steeper profile means that the on/off transition of the synthesis reaction across the threshold temperature happens in a few degrees Celsius rather than in about ten degrees as in the inerts containing loops.

 Therein lies Casale's success in inertfree synthesis loops.
 In the first place, in the Casale converter incoming cold gas is passed through the gap between the cartridge and the inside wall of the pressure vessel to protect it from potential damage by abnormally high temperatures and the aggressive chemical composition.